jfoucher/jfoucher.com/_posts/2009-07-27-cafepress-sigg-bottles-discount-coupon-code.markdown

 A further tip if you want a different design on each bottle : as the free version of cafepress doesn't allow you to sell more than one product of each type in each shop, open several free shops with a different Sigg bottle in each!

 I hope you enjoy this post.
-If you decide to follow this tutorial, send a pic of your bottle in the comments.<!--:-->
+If you decide to follow this tutorial, send a pic of your bottle in the comments.